CamiloGarciaLaRotta/gifhub/README.md

   activitygiffer camilogarcialarotta
 ```

 The application will generate a GIF named after the user inside `./out`
+For more information on available flags, run `activitygiffer --help`

 ### Run directly in your machine
 Install the binary and its dependencies